Student Support and Feedback

 Departmental Tutorial System

 Every undergraduate has a personal tutor who is there as the first point of call on any academic or personal issue.
-First year students meet with their tutor once a week, and in subsequent years students have a number of required meetings, in addition to which are encouraged to meet with their Personal Tutors as and when needed.
+First year students meet with their tutor once a week, and in subsequent years students have a number of required meetings, in addition to which they are encouraged to meet with their Personal Tutors as and when needed.

-The Department’s Year Tutors and Senior Tutor oversee the tutorial system along with the Undergraduate Liaison Officer, and any of them may be approached with questions or asked for advice.
+The Department’s Year Tutors and Senior Tutor oversee the tutorial system along with the Undergraduate Liaison Officers, and any of them may be approached with questions or asked for advice.
 Departmental support staff can help point students in the right direction in the College whether it be questions around health, financial issues, housing, international student support, etc.

 First year students also benefit from the 4th year Peer Tutorials.
 All first year students meet in small groups with a 4th year MSci student weekly to gain support on their academics.
 These peer tutors, who have been through the first three years of the undergraduate programme, are an excellent source of support for new students just entering university life.